zoisite-rb/zoisite-rb/guides/source/getting_started_with_devcontainer.md

 ----------------------

-To get set up, you will need to install the relevant tools; Docker, VS Code and `rails-new`.
+To get set up, you will need to install the relevant tools; Docker, VS Code and `zoisite-new`.
 We'll go into details about each one below.

 ### Installing Docker